aleetreny/aleetreny/README.md

 * 🌌 **Astro-Analytics:** Deep interest in Astronomy and telescopes; I study patterns in the cosmos for pleasure.
 * 🥕 **Horticulture:** I enjoy tending a small vegetable garden and harvesting my own produce.
 * 🎾 **Padel & Pickleball:** I enjoy playing racket sports, particularly Padel and Pickleball.
-* 📚 **Literature & Culture:** Avid reader of Sci-Fi and Fantasy.
-Lover of Asian cuisine.
+* 📚 **Literature & Culture:** Avid reader of Sci-Fi and Fantasy (Douglas Adams is essential) and a lover of Asian cuisine.